-Reinstall the device drivers if you are directed to do so while troubleshooting or if a message tells you that there is a problem with a device driver.
+If you need to reinstall device drivers because you are directed to do so while troubleshooting or if a message tells you that there is a problem with a device driver, reinstall the device drivers.

-For more information on reinstalling device drivers, click Start, then select Help and Support.
+For more information on reinstalling device drivers, click Start, then select Help and Support or Help.